onprem-vip/ex_voix/README.md

 UIResource: The core object defining the UI content (HTML, URL, Remote DOM) to be delivered and displayed.

-Phoenix LiveView SDK: How the UIResource will be delivered and displayed to the users by Phoenix LiveView.
+Client SDK: How the UIResource will be delivered and displayed to the users by Phoenix LiveView and MCP-UI client renderer.
 ```

 **Improved Performance:**